joelTXW/zmk-driver-ams-as5600/README.md

 ### Sensor is not triggering any scroll events

 - Check wiring and I²C address of the sensor
 - Magnet distance might not be set up properly.
-Please check for error logs and [set up the magnet distance](#setting-up-the-distance-between-sensor-and-magnet)
+Please enable [status register monitoring](#status-register-monitoring), review for error logs and [set up the magnet distance](#setting-up-the-distance-between-sensor-and-magnet)

 ## Limitations